sharpenb/Hierarchical-Paris-Clustering/README.rst

-paris: Hierarchical graph clustering algorithm and dendrogram processing
+pyparis: Hierarchical graph clustering algorithm (paris) and dendrogram processing
 =========================

 paris is a Python module that provides an implementation of the hierarchical clustering algorithm for graphs, paris.